CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/directory_build_props_comprehension_report.md

 ## 5. Contribution to PRDMasterPlan.md and AI Verifiable Outcomes

-This `Directory.Build.props` file is a critical component in achieving the foundational high-level acceptance tests related to the build and packaging of the OpenEchoSystem.Core libraries.
+This `Directory.Build.props` file is a critical component in achieving the foundational high-level acceptance tests related to the build and packaging of the ConsmicLexicon.Foundation libraries.
 Its correct configuration ensures:

 *   **Consistent Builds:** All projects within `src` adhere to the same versioning, authoring, and licensing standards.
 *   **Automated Packaging:** NuGet packages are automatically generated on build, containing essential metadata and assets.